 The East Midlands is one of nine official regions of England at the first level of NUTS for statistical purposes.
 It consists of Derbyshire, Leicestershire, Lincolnshire, Northamptonshire, Nottinghamshire and Rutland.
 The region has an area of 15,627 km2, with a population over 4.5 million in 2011.
-There are five main urban centres, Derby, Leicester, Lincoln, Northampton and Nottingham.
-Others include Boston, Skegness, Chesterfield, Corby, Grantham, Hinckley, Kettering, Loughborough, Mansfield, Newark-on-Trent and Wellingborough.
+The most populous settlements in the region are Derby, Leicester, Lincoln, Mansfield, Northampton and Nottingham.
+Other notable settlements include Boston, Chesterfield, Corby, Grantham, Hinckley, Kettering, Loughborough, Newark-on-Trent, Skegness, Wellingborough, and Worksop.